x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/configure-auto-attendant-for-users-with-similar-names.md

 4. Click **Save**.

-### Use the Shell to configure a UM auto attendant for users with similar names
+### Use Exchange Online PowerShell to configure a UM auto attendant for users with similar names

 This example sets the information to be included with users with similar names to Prompt for Alias for a UM auto attendant named `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -MatchedNameSelectionMethod PromptForAlias
 ```

 This example sets the information to be included with users with similar names to the title of the users, enables name lookups, and enables callers that dial into the auto attendant to press \* to be presented with the Outlook Voice Access welcome greeting for a UM auto attendant named `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -MatchedNameSelectionMethod Title -NameLookupEnabled $true -StarOutToDialPlanEnabled $true